dialoguemd/covid-19/src/regions/ca/info/ca-bc/reporting.md

 ### I am a returning traveller, should I self-isolate or stay home from public spaces?

 It is mandatory that anyone arriving in British Columbia from outside of Canada self-isolate and monitor for symptoms for 14 days upon their arrival.
-Returning travellers that develop respiratory symptoms are also required to self-isolate for a period 10 days after the onset of symptoms, whenever they occur.
+Returning travellers that develop respiratory symptoms are also required to self-isolate for a minimum of 10 days after the onset of symptoms, or when the symptoms resolve, whichever is later.

 - Example 1: Respiratory symptoms appear five days after returning to Canada.
 Self-isolate for 10 additional days for a total of 15 days.